vstinner/vstinner.github.io/draft/remove-private-c-api-func.rst

 In total, I restored `50 private functions
 <https://github.com/python/cpython/issues/112026#issuecomment-1813191948>`_.
-At November 22th, Python 3.13 alpha 2 was released with these restored functions.
+On November 22th, Python 3.13 alpha 2 was released with these restored functions.
 It seems like the situation is more quiet now.

 Reverting was part of my initial plan, it was clearly announced.
 But I didn't